JCSDA/jedi-docs/docs/cloud/cluster.rst

 Note that the EFA is not available for all EC2 instance types, so your possible choices for :code:`compute_instance_type` are limited.
 For high performance, it is recommended that you use the default value specified in the config file.

-By default, your cluster will launch in the spot market.
-This is less expensive but :doc:`subject to interruption and termination if others out-bid you for the resources <singlenode>`.
+By default, your cluster will launch in the `spot market <https://aws.amazon.com/ec2/spot/>`_, which takes advantage of idle resources.
+This can be a substantial cost savings but is :doc:`subject to interruption and termination if others out-bid you for the resources <singlenode>`.
 If you would instead like to use on demand, you can edit the configuration file and replace :code:`cluster_type = spot` with :code:`cluster_type = ondemand`.
 Note that this specification only applies to the compute nodes.
 The Master node is always of type :code:`ondemand`.

+If your JEDI spot cluster is interrupted, the nodes will be terminated and you will lose any data you have.
+Interruption is rare for some :ref:`EC2 instance types <aws-instance-types>` but is more common for high-performance nodes like c5n.18xlarge which are often in high demand.
+Therefore, we recommend that you use on demand pricing for time-critical production runs.
+For more information, `Amazon has a nice description of how the spot market works <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html>`_.

 For descriptions and examples of other configuration options, see the `AWS documentation <https://aws-parallelcluster.readthedocs.io/en/latest/configuration.html>`_.